Detroit Lions had 'good dialogue' on contract extension for Jared Goff

 OPINION: I’ve looked hard, but I don't see any way the Lions don’t win NFC North title

-Goff, 28, led the Lions to their first winning record since 2017 last season, completing 65.1% of his passes while throwing for 4,438 yards with 29 touchdowns and seven interceptions.
+Goff, 28, last season led the Lions to their first winning record since 2017, completing 65.1% of his passes while throwing for 4,438 yards with 29 touchdowns and seven interceptions.

 "He’s very much a piece of the puzzle here," Lions coach Dan Campbell said.
 "He’s not – it’s not the end-all, be-all.
-We don’t need you to be a Hall-of-Fame quarterback out there.
-We just need you to run the offense, be efficient, make the throws that are there, be accurate when you – because that’s what he does well.
+We don’t need you to be a Hall of Fame quarterback out there.
+We just need you to run the offense, be efficient, make the throws that are there, be accurate – because that’s what he does well.
 Get us into the right play, that’s all you’ve got to do.
-And so with that, ,’Hey, cut it loose.’"
+And so with that, ’Hey, cut it loose.’"

 Jackson, 26, is entering the final season of his rookie contract and will be a free agent after the season.
-He's started all 45 games he's played over the past three seasons at left guard and made the Pro Bowl in 2021.
+He has started all 45 games he has played over the past three seasons at left guard, and made the Pro Bowl in 2021.

 Jackson has said he would like to sign a long-term contract to stay in Detroit.